 After that, launch Audacity for the first time.
 Make sure it runs OK.
 If not, check out their troubleshooting page and Frequently Asked Questions.
 Unfortunately, helping beyond steering you to their support is beyond the scope of what we can do for you.

-For Windows users only, install Mp3tag in order to add cover art to your MP3 files and as a general MP3 analysis tool (there is a test version for Mac here too, but Mac users might prefer the classic Media Rage or the free Kid3).
+Install Mp3tag (also in Microsoft Store for Windows 10 or in the Mac App Store) in order to add cover art to your MP3 files and as a general MP3 analysis tool.
 Cover art is the album cover you see on every MP3 file you buy.
-In your case, you’ll want to use a small square version of your book cover.
+In your case, you'll want to use a small square version of your book cover.

 Tuning and Recording using Audacity